Imposter Syndrome

 Here are some small steps you can take to identify and overcome your unique imposter syndrome patterns:

 Many therapists specialize in working with individuals who suffer from the impacts of imposter syndrome.
 A therapist can help you better understand your imposter syndrome-tendencies.
-Together, you’ll come up with ways to inhibit these tendencies so that you feel confident, empowered, and in-control of your emotions when it comes to acknowledging all of your accomplishments.
+Together, you’ll come up with ways to inhibit these tendencies so that you feel confident, empowered, and in-control of your emotions when it comes to acknowledging your accomplishments.
 Finding the right therapist begins with checking out multiple therapist profiles, which is easy to do on Zencare.
-Zencare includes personalized introductory videos for each therapist so you can get a feel of their approach and style.
+Zencare includes personalized introductory videos for each therapist so you can get a feel for their approach and style.
 Once you find a therapist that matches your needs, schedule a consultation call with them through their Zencare profile — then you’re at the starting line for conquering your imposter syndrome!